shikage/mushcode/spacegen/README.md

 # ShiKage's Space Generation
-This is a set of code, designed for RhostMUSH, to be used in the automatic generation of planetary systems.
+This is a set of code, designed for RhostMUSH, to be used in the automatic generation of star systems.
 This is being built to work with the HSpace space system.
-It will expect a single planetary system to each HSpace universe.
+It will expect a single star system to each HSpace universe.

+The star system generation is built off the Traveller 5 rules while using the classic Elite algoritm as a basis for the system naming process.
+The reason for this is to be able to later expand this with some additional traveller based coded systems to support things such as travel, trade, etc.

 ## Installation
 The code is quite simple to install but it will require Mushcode Pretty